"Sabrina Laney Warren shone into the highest situations with a bell pure soprano voice."

 -Die Rheinpfalz, Landau Germany

-Solidifying herself as an international artist, Sabrina has performed as a guest artist with the Festival Durance Luberon in France,
+Solidifying herself as an international artist, Ms Warren has performed as a guest artist with the Festival Durance Luberon in France,

 the Eutiner Festspiele in Germany, the Deutsche-Amerikan Musik Fest in Germany, and the Differdange International Festival in Luxembourg.